r3c/creep/README.md

 		...
 	}

-Here is the list of supported protocols, expected connection string format and available options for each of them:
+Here is the list of supported protocols with expected connection string format and available options:

 - Local file system:
   - Use connection format `file:///path` where path is relative to current